abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

    terraform --version
    # Should output: Terraform v1.13.3
    ```

+**⚠️ Common Mistakes:**
+- **"terraform: command not found"** → Chocolatey installation incomplete.
+Try closing and reopening PowerShell as Administrator.
+- **"choco: command not found"** → Chocolatey is not installed.
+Install it first from [chocolatey.org/install](https://chocolatey.org/install).

 **Proxy Configuration (if needed):**
 If your network requires a proxy server, set these environment variables: